hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 subsequently used as part of a Cloud installation.
 Nodes can be edited so that they have meaningful names or descriptions.
 Clicking on a node's
 ID gives more information about that node, including its role in a cloud deployment.

-Before you begin, ensure that all HP Cloud OS for Moonshot prerequisites are fulfilled.
+Before you begin, ensure that all HP Helion Cloud OS for Moonshot prerequisites are fulfilled.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px; border: 1px dotted #000000;"> <b>Note:</b> Ensure that the boot order on all nodes is configured to
 boot from the network first (this only occurs once as the PXE service will not try to network boot a node again if it has already done so).</p>